Thai-Style Green Curry

 How many calories are in this Thai-Style Green Curry?

-There are 370 calories per portion in this Thai-Style Green Curry, which means it falls into our Everyday Light category.
+There are 311 calories per portion in this Thai-Style Green Curry, which means it falls into our Everyday Light category.
+These are all dishes under 400 calories, ideal for when you’re after a lighter bite (just like the category name suggests!), and they fit with diet plans like Weight Watchers if you’re calorie counting.

 Step 1

-Put all the paste ingredients into a food processor and whiz to a thick paste, pushing the mixture down from time to time with a spatula.
+Put all the paste ingredients into a food processor and whizz to a thick paste, using a spatula to push the mixture down from time to time.

 Step 2